Renegades Take Game One of Doubleheader

 Hudson Valley Renegades News Release

-Wilmington, Del. - The Hudson Valley Renegades and Wilmington Blue Rocks split a doubleheader on Wednesday night at Frawley Stadium.
-The Renegades won Game One of the doubleheader 8-3, and fell in the nightcap 4-0.
+Wilmington, Del. - The Hudson Valley Renegades split a doubleheader with the Wilmington Blue Rocks on Saturday night at Frawley Stadium.
+The Renegades took Game One 4-0 on a combined one-hitter, and fell in Game Two, 4-2.

-The Renegades jumped out to a lead in game one in the top of the second with a four-run outburst against Rodney Theophile.
-Josh Moylan and Cole Gabrielson laced back-to-back RBI singles to kick off the scoring before coming home on a two-run triple by Kyle Battle to open up a 4-0 lead.
+Ben Shields was masterful for the Renegades in the opener, shutting down the Blue Rocks across 6.0 scoreless innings.
+He allowed only one hit, a two-out single to Matt Suggs in the bottom of the fifth, while walking three and tying his career-high with eight strikeouts.

-Wilmington struck back with a run in the bottom of the second against Bryce Warrecker on an RBI single by Maxwell Romero to cut the deficit to 4-1.
-In his High-A debut, Warrecker tossed 2.1 innings, allowing one run on three hits while walking two and striking out two.
+Shields (2-2) threw his second consecutive quality start, and combined between his last two outings has thrown 12.0 innings, allowing three runs on six hits, three walks and 13 strikeouts.
+He combined with McKinley Moore to complete a one-hit shutout of Wilmington, the fifth shutout thrown this year by Hudson Valley, and the second one-hitter.

 Renegades Record: